SpencerTorres/react-route-props/README.md

 # react-route-props

-This package is for easily passing extra props into react router's `Route` components.
-It adds a new component
+This package is for easily passing extra props into react router's `Route` component.
+It adds a new component called `RouteProps` for achieving this.

 ## Install